Where to eat in and around Playa d'en Bossa, Ibiza: high end to budget

 Budget

-However, if what you’re looking for is that traditional Spanish dining experience, we can recommend Es Timbal also in San Jordi.
+However, if what you're looking for is that traditional Spanish dining experience, we can recommend Es Timbal, also in Sant Jordi.
 Offering a fine selection of tapas dishes, paella and daily menus, this is a casual restaurant that pleases locals and tourists alike.

-Friend's Kitchen American Bowling is a cheap and cheerful diner, specialising in hamburgers, nachos, pizzas etc. With plenty to entertain the whole family, including of course four bowling lanes, you might find that, once you’re in, you won't want to leave…
+Friend's Kitchen American Bowling is a diner, specialising in hamburgers, nachos, burgers etc. With plenty to entertain the whole family, including the only bowling lanes on the island, you might find that once you're in, you won't want to leave...

 For more recommendations check out our full selection of restaurants in Playa d'en Bossa or head to our restaurant guide for great dining venues across the island.